 </form>

-When using AJAX in a form-based app, you need to attach the CSRF token as a header.
-The standard approach is to embed the token in meta tags and retrieve it via JavaScript:
+When using AJAX in a form app, you need to attach the CSRF token to the header.
+The standard approach is to embed the token in a meta tag and retrieve it with JavaScript.

 <meta name="_csrf" th:content="${_csrf.token}">